apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 the address `match` (remember, a JMS queue is just a core queue which has the same address and queue name) or a JMS consumer tries to connect to a queue whose name fits the address `match`.
 Queues which are auto-created are durable, non-temporary, and non-transient.
+Default is `true`.

 `auto-delete-jms-queues`.
-Whether or not to the broker should automatically delete auto-created JMS queues when they have both 0 consumers and 0 messages.
+Whether or not the broker should automatically delete auto-created JMS queues when they have both 0 consumers and 0 messages.
+Default is `true`.

+`auto-create-jms-topics`.
+Whether or not the broker should automatically create a JMS topic when a JMS message is sent to a topic whose name fits the address `match` (remember, a JMS topic is just a core address which has one or more core queues mapped to it) or a JMS consumer tries to subscribe to a topic whose name fits the address `match`.
+Default is `true`.

+`auto-delete-jms-topics`.
+Whether or not the broker should automatically delete auto-created JMS topics once the last subscription on the topic has been closed.
+Default is `true`.